wearelighthouse/editorial-style-guide/README.md

-# editorial-style-guide
+# A Lighthouse Style Guide: Editorial Content

-A Lighthouse Style Guide: Editorial Content
+Because content counts as much as code when you're making sales.